-This machine is intended to be used by residential homeowners.
-It is designed for removing snow from paved surfaces, such as driveways and sidewalks, and other surfaces for traffic on residential or commercial properties.
+This machine is intended to be used by residential homeowners or professional, hired operators.
+It is designed primarily for removing snow from paved surfaces, such as driveways and sidewalks, and other surfaces for traffic on residential or commercial properties.
 It is not designed for removing materials other than snow, nor is it designed for clearing off gravel surfaces.